APPRECIATION

 The ladies look around, discovering what they hadn’t noticed earlier, that George and his horse weren’t even near each other.
 One can almost hear the “Awe Sh*t” when they realize the group left George on his own, that they had not offered him support.

 Amber’s question opened the door for rich discovery of ways they can transfer this learning experience back to their office.
-Kim, seizing the opportunity, moved to the front of the group.
+Stephanie, seizing the opportunity, moved to the front of the group.
 She suggested we walk back to the garage space to start capturing the lessons learned on a flip chart, creating a list of new best practices to take back to the office.

 Share a time when you climbed the ladder.
 What were your blindspots?
 Why did you think you held those beliefs?